 If you are interested in collaborating with any of our researchers, please contact them directly using the contact option on their profile (under “Researchers”).
 For general inquiries about the society or studying at our department, please send an e-mail to email@example.com.

 About our logo

 Jill Dando was murdered outside her home in west London at 13:03 on 26th April 1999.
 Hence: 1303 260499.
 As her tragic passing was the driving force behind the creation of the field of crime science, we felt that it is important to commemorate her in our logo.
 The numbers in the logo give a sense of secrecy and mystery as the name of the society implies, which also resembles the field of crime science and the story behind the murder of Jill Dando.
 While others might see it as a set of random numbers, we see it as a secret message.
 The Secret that brought us all together.
 The representation of the digital and traditional fingerprint resembles the research we do on crimes in both the cyber and physical worlds.

 The UCL SECReT Society researches a wide range of crime topics, ranging from traditional organised crimes to cyberthreats.
 Our researchers, each an expert in their own field, publish regular insights to inform, raise awareness and encourage relevant stakeholders to take action against the latest crime trends.

 Click here to view our research team, or explore our main topic areas from below.

 Life in academia

 The UCL SECReT Society research team also publishes routine insights into life in academia, doctoral development and tips for research.
 You can view these here.

-SECReT Society Board members
+SECReT Society Committee members